 Prepare formula safely

 Follow these step-by-step instructions to prepare formula safely.
-This information is also available in different languages on printable fact sheets from Breastfeeding Resources Ontario.
+This information is also available in different languages on printable fact sheets.

 Paced bottle feeding